-The MSc Applied Sports Performance Analysis has been specifically designed to provide you with the knowledge and skills demanded of Performance Analysts on entering employment.
-In particular, you will find that you will be engaged in a wide range of applied activities and scenarios that require you to think creatively, solve problems, and utilise the knowledge you have gained as you progress through your studies.
-The development of applied skills in performance analysis forms the core of this programme with a significant part of the programme being vocationally based.
+The MSc Applied Sports Performance Analysis has been specifically designed to provide you with the knowledge and skills demanded of Performance Analysts.
+In particular, you will find that you will be engaged in a wide range of applied activities and scenarios.
+You will learn to think creatively, solve problems, and utilise the knowledge you have gained as you progress through your studies.
+The development of applied skills in performance analysis forms the core of this programme, with a significant part of the programme being vocationally based.

 - Full or part-time options, with a flexible modular scheme so that you can study at your own pace

 - Heavy emphasis on development and application of the applied skills of a performance analyst

 - Strong links to professional sports clubs and organisations

 - Flexible approach to teaching and learning (amalgamation of online and face-to-face learning environments)

 - Excellent facilities, including two performance analysis laboratories, Motion & Performance Centre, McClelland Health & Wellbeing Centre, 2,000-seat sports arena, two indoor sports centres, floodlit 3G astro, floodlit synthetic pitch, exercise physiology suite (BASES accredited), sports science laboratories, gymnasia and dance studio